 That’s a good question, but we have an answer for you.
 Unfortunately, the other motorist’s insurance policy will most likely not cover your damages and losses if that motorist hit your vehicle after swerving to avoid a collision with a deer.
 The only way you can seek compensation through the other motorist’s insurance policy is if you can prove that that driver acted negligently or violated a traffic rule.

 But what happens when another driver hits a deer and then causes a car accident?
-This is a trickier situation that may require investigation from a skilled car accident lawyer, because the driver will not be held liable for the damages and losses unless negligence was involved.
+This is a trickier situation that may require investigation from an experienced car accident attorney, because the driver will not be held liable for the damages and losses unless negligence was involved.

 For example, if the other motorist overreacted or did something unreasonable when trying to avoid hitting a deer, he or she may still be held liable if you can prove that his or her actions constituted negligence.